DigitalBrainJS/define-accessor2/README.md

 # define-accessor2

-:star: Some extra functionality for the defineProperty method. :star:
+:star: Define easily feature-rich assessors/properties for your classes. :star:

 # Features
 - :zap: lazy computed properties - computes the value once on reading
-- :zap:cached property - uses a getter only after the value has been changed or marked as deprecated using the flush method
+- :zap: cached property - uses a getter only after the value has been changed or marked as deprecated using the flush method
-- :zap: chaining methods - adds the chaining methods set**PropName** and set**PropName** to the object associated with the public getter / setter
+- :zap: chaining methods - adds the chaining methods get**PropName** and set**PropName** to the object associated with the public getter / setter
 - :zap: auto flush cache on changing linked properties
 - virtual property - without private associated property